WRKA

-WRKA (103.9 FM) is a commercial urban adult contemporary radio station licensed to serve Louisville, Kentucky.
-Owned by SummitMedia, the station covers the Louisville metropolitan area.
-The WRKA studios are located in Downtown Louisville, while the transmitter site resides atop the National City Tower.
-Besides a standard analog transmission, WRKA is available online.
+WRKA (103.9 FM, "Kentucky Straight 103.9") is a commercial radio station in Louisville, Kentucky, owned by SummitMedia, It airs an classic country format.
+WRKA previously carried two nationally syndicated programs on weekdays: The Rickey Smiley Morning Show in AM drive time and the D.L.
+Hughley Show in afternoons.

+The studios are in the SummitMedia building in Downtown Louisville.
+The transmitter is atop the National City Tower.
+WKRA is a Class A station powered at 1,350 watts.

 History

+Christian radio

-In November 1974, the station signed on the air as WFIA-FM, an FM adjunct to WFIA and owned by AM 900, Inc. The call sign was later changed to WXLN and played Contemporary Christian music.
+The station signed on the air on November 1974.
+The original call sign was WFIA-FM, the sister station to 900 WFIA.
+The stations aired a Christian radio format and were owned by AM 900, Inc. The call sign was later changed to WXLN and played Contemporary Christian music.

+In the summer of 1990, the Christian format ended.
+The station flipped to Top 40-CHR as WZKS "Kiss 104".

+Top 40 hits

-The station's first post Christian format was contemporary hit radio as WZKS "Kiss 104".
-Debuting on July 5, 1990, WZKS intended to challenge WDJX, but after WDJX's owners entered into a local marketing agreement to operate the station on January 27, 1992, WZKS simulcast WDJX for nearly a month and a half.
-After the simulcast broke that March 19, WZKS began stunting by playing songs recorded by Garth Brooks, then switched to country music on March 23.
+Debuting on July 5, 1990, WZKS intended to challenge established Top 40 station 99.7 WDJX.
+But WDJX's owners entered into a local marketing agreement (LMA) to operate the station on January 27, 1992.
+That meant WZKS would no longer challenge WDJX.
+The two stations simulcast the same top 40 format for nearly a month and a half.
+After the simulcast broke at 6 a.m. on March 20, WZKS began stunting by playing songs recorded by Garth Brooks, then switched to country music on March 23.

-During this period, 103.9 became the first FM station in the market intended to challenge longtime country leader WAMZ.
-Initially, 103.9 was known as "Hot Country 103.9", which, unlike WAMZ, had no local air talent, instead relying on Westwood One's "Hot Country" format.
-On March 30, 1993, the station was revamped as "103.9 The Hawk", added local programming, and changed its call sign to WHKW.
+During this period, 103.9 became the first FM station in the market intended to challenge longtime country leader 97.5 WAMZ.
+Initially, 103.9 was known as "Hot Country 103.9".
+Unlike WAMZ, WZKS had no local DJs, instead relying on Westwood One's "Hot Country" format.
+On March 30, 1993, the station was revamped as "103.9 The Hawk".
+It added local air personalities and changed its call sign to WHKW.